core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Request for Feedback

-When it wants to obtain a new estimated count, the server considers a number M of confirmations it would like to receive from the clients.
+When it wants to obtain a new estimated count, the server considers a number M of confirmations that it would like to receive from the clients.
 It is up to applications to define policies about how the server determines and possibly adjusts the value of M.

 Then, the server computes the value Q = max(L, 0), where: